pyeventsourcing/eventsourcing/README.md

-Please note, the `collect_events()` method is used by the application `save()` method to collect aggregate events, so they can be stored in a database: you will never need to call this method explicitly in project code.
+Please note, the `collect_events()` method is used by the application `save()` method to collect aggregate events, so they can be stored in a database: you don't need to call this method explicitly in project code.

-When the aggregate command method `make_it_so()` is called on an instance of the `World` class, a `SomethingHappened` event is triggered with the value of the `what` argument.
-The event is "applied" to the aggregate using the body of the decorated method.
+When the aggregate command method `make_it_so()` is called, a `SomethingHappened` event is constructed.
+The `SomethingHappened` event object class is defined with an attribute `what`.
+The event object instance will have the value of the `what` argument given when calling the command method the command as the value of its `what` attribute.
+The event object is used to evolve the state of the aggregate object, using the body of the decorated method.
 Hence, the value `what` is appended to the `history` of the `World` aggregate instance.

 ```python
 # Execute aggregate commands.